timdirr/NaturalLanguageProcessing/README.md

   - "... lawyer who has robbed him.
 [Synopsis from BIOSCOPE ...]"
   - "starring, produced by, directed by"

 The goal is to prune these descriptions to remove irrelevant elements like weird characters (e.g. ", " ", -), author details, and "meta" information that does not directly describe the movie's content.
+Also, we descriptions shorter then 10 words, as we assume they are not able to carry enough information to properly represent the genres.

 ### Models and Metrics
 The results of the LogReg model tested using different settings can be seen below.